deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 > Note that before we begin, Microsoft deserves recognition for being among the first to implement a Control Flow Integrity (CFI) solution.

-Firstly, A program is compiled and linked with the `/guard:cf` flag.
+Firstly, a program is compiled and linked with the `/guard:cf` flag.
 This can be done through the Microsoft Visual Studio tool `cl` (which we will look at later).
 However, more easily, this can be done by opening Visual Studio and navigating to `Project -> Properties -> C/C++ -> Code Generation` and setting `Control Flow Guard` to `Yes (/guard:cf)`